 Safe Routes 2 School’s (SR2S) mission is to reduce childhood health diseases such as childhood obesity and childhood diabetes by increasing physical activity such as walking, biking, blading or strolling on the route to school.
-In 2015, SDEV secured $400,000 from MDOT through the Michigan Fitness Foundation for infrastructure improvements around Bennett Elementary, including defective sidewalk replacement, installing ADA ramps and signage for pedestrian safety.
-Last year, Clippert Academy joined the SR2S program, working with SDEV to implement a walking club with the students.
+2017-2018 schools participating include: Bennett and Maybury Elementary Schools.
+Students from this year’s efforts won the statewide poster contest with a prize of new bikes!
+Past highlights include: In 2015, SDEV secured $400,000 from MDOT through the Michigan Fitness Foundation for infrastructure improvements around Bennett Elementary, including defective sidewalk replacement, installing ADA ramps and signage for pedestrian safety.
+Clippert Academy joined the SR2S program, working with SDEV to implement a walking club with the students.
 For 2016, Bennett Elementary, SDEV, and SR2S are organizing a “bike rodeo” competition to encourage bicycling to school with raffles and bike giveaways.
 New to SR2S, Maybury Elementary has a new system of corner captains and “a walking school bus” to encourage students to walk to and from class.

 Note: Clark Park’s Saturday Recycling Program has come to an end, but that doesn’t mean you can’t recycle!
 Recycle Here! accepts recycling during their open hours.
 Visit their website to learn more about the items you can recycle, drop off details, and pick-up services.
 Recycle Here!
 Hours: Monday: 10AM-6PM; Wednesday: 10AM-6PM; Saturday: 9AM-3PM